thsmi/sieve/README.md

 You are looking for the most recent release?

 [They are avilable by downloading from the Releases page (release notes can also be viewed)](https://github.com/thsmi/sieve/releases).

+You are just intrerrested how the graphical editor looks like prior installing the app or the webextension?
+Then head over to the demo page at https://thsmi.github.io/sieve-demo/ it features the Graphical Editor UI running inside a plain browser.
+But keep in mind this demo is only the graphical editor which can not connect to a sieve backend.

 ## Continuous Builds